 In 1999, Natalie Portman gained international recognition for her role as Padmé Amidala in Star Wars: Episode I – The Phantom Menace.

-In 1999, Natalie Portman graduated from Syosset High School.
+In 1999, Star Wars: Episode I – The Phantom Menace was released, and Natalie Portman graduated from Syosset High School.

 In 2001, Natalie Portman performed in a revival of Anton Chekhov's The Seagull at The Public Theater.

-In 2002, Natalie Portman starred in Star Wars: Episode II – Attack of the Clones, one of her most acclaimed and highest-grossing films.
+In 2002, Natalie Portman appeared in Star Wars: Episode II – Attack of the Clones, reprising her role as Padmé Amidala.

 In 2002, while at Harvard, Natalie Portman wrote a letter to The Harvard Crimson responding to an essay critical of Israeli actions toward Palestinians, arguing against comparisons to racial apartheid.